-Looking around my flat, as I am now forced to do every day, I realise that I only have two major pieces of homeware which aren’t from a big brand retailer.
+Looking around my flat, as I was forced to do during the pandemic, I realised that I only had two major pieces of homeware which aren’t from a big brand retailer.
 Our small table and a set of mismatched chairs came by chance from a closed down café my wife’s boss bought, and the ridiculous wall-length tapestry of two medieval women embroidering I was instantly fixated with was bought on a family trip to Deal last year.
 Everything else largely comes from cheaper high street brands and the homeware sections of fast fashion retailers.

 Our reliance on fast interiors is complicated.
 I feel uneasy acknowledging my overreliance on high street and big brand retailers to make my home not just liveable but comfortable.
 I would love to fill my home with vintage pieces of furniture and secondhand finds from charity shops which I can treasure.
 The reason I don’t is, in part, convenience: there are no good charity or secondhand shops in my area; the cost of delivery on top of the items themselves is far outside my budget; I don’t drive and most significantly, my rented one-bedroom flat is not my permanent home.
 It’s not even necessarily in my permanent country.
 What’s the point in looking beyond fast interior options while my life is still in flux?